DOI-ONRR/doi-extractives-data/_how-it-works/lease-process-offshore.md

 {% include selector.html %}

-Leasing is one part of the larger process of planning, leasing, exploring developing, and decommissioning [offshore oil and gas projects]({{ site.baseurl }}/how-it-works/offshore-oil-gas/).
+Leasing is one part of the larger process of planning, leasing, exploring, developing, and decommissioning [offshore oil and gas projects]({{ site.baseurl }}/how-it-works/offshore-oil-gas/).

 ## Before a lease